 In January 2019, we entered into the 2019 Neurocrine Collaboration Agreement for the research, development and commercialization of certain of our AAV gene therapy products.
-Under the 2019 Neurocrine Collaboration Agreement, we agreed to collaborate on the conduct of four collaboration programs, which we refer to collectively as the 2019 Neurocrine Programs: the NB1b-1817 (VY-AADC) program for the treatment of Parkinson's disease, or the VY-AADC Program; the FA Program, Status and two other undisclosed programs, which we refer to as the 2019 Discovery Programs.
+Under the 2019 Neurocrine Collaboration Agreement, we agreed to collaborate on the conduct of four collaboration programs, which we refer to collectively as the 2019 Neurocrine Programs: the NBlb-1817 (VY-AADC) program for the treatment of Parkinson's disease, or the VY-AADC Program; the FA Program, and two other undisclosed programs, which we refer to as the 2019 Discovery Programs.

-As part Under the terms of the 2019 Neurocrine Collaboration Agreement, we are developing VY-FXN01.
-Neurocrine has paid us an upfront payment of \$115.0 million.
+Under the terms of the 2019 Neurocrine Collaboration Agreement, Neurocrine has paid us an upfront payment of \$115.0 million.
 In connection with the 2019 Neurocrine Collaboration Agreement, Neurocrine also paid us \$50.0 million as consideration for an equity purchase of 4,179,728 shares of our common stock.
-The 2019 Neurocrine Collaboration Agreement provides for aggregate development milestone payments from Neurocrine to us for the treatment research, development, manufacture, and commercialization of Friedreich's ataxia.
-VY-FXN01 is currently gene therapy products, or the 2019 Collaboration Products, under (a) the FA Program of up to \$195.0 million, and (b) each of the two 2019 Discovery Programs of up to \$130.0 million per 2019 Discovery Program.
+The 2019 Neurocrine Collaboration Agreement provides for aggregate development milestone payments from Neurocrine to us for the research, development, manufacture, and commercialization of gene therapy products, or the 2019 Collaboration Products, under (a) the FA Program of up to \$195.0 million, and (b) each of the two 2019 Discovery Programs of up to \$130.0 million per 2019 Discovery Program.
 We may be entitled to receive aggregate commercial milestone payments for each 2019 Collaboration Product of up to \$275.0 million, subject to an aggregate cap on commercial milestone payments across all 2019 Neurocrine Programs of \$1.1 billion.
-We are no longer eligible to receive milestone or royalty payments for the VY-AADC Program in preclinical development.
-We light of the partial termination of the 2019 Neurocrine Collaboration Agreement with respect to the VY-AADC Program.
+We are no longer eligible to receive milestone or royalty payments for the VY-AADC Program in light of the partial termination of the 2019 Neurocrine Collaboration Agreement with respect to the VY-AADC Program.
+The joint steering committee's selection of a lead development candidate for the FA Program in February 2024 triggered a \$5.0 million milestone payment to us, which we received in March 2024.